zhenkewu/zhenkewu.github.io/sayhi/index.md

 ## UMich Students

-- If you are an **UMich gradudate student interested in doing research**, such as doctoral/master theses, independent studies/readings, journal clubs, and lab meetings, send me an email with a brief description of interests, CV, transcript, and a link to your homepage (if you have one).
+- If you are an **UMich graduate student interested in doing research**, such as doctoral/master theses, independent studies/readings, journal clubs, and lab meetings, send me an email with a brief description of interests, CV, transcript, and a link to your homepage (if you have one).
 We will find a time to meet.
 You are also welcome to sign up for [office hours](https://calendar.app.google/KPxDS1RAB85avAmq5).

 - If you are an **UMich undergraduate student interested in research**, please start by doing an independent study with me to find out if there is a good match.
 Please send me an email with a brief description of interests, CV, and transcript.
 We will find a time to meet.
 You are also welcome to sign up for [office hours](https://calendar.app.google/KPxDS1RAB85avAmq5).